Courage Community Foster care

 We will provide supervision and guidance, act as advocates for your family and be a liaison between you and the Department of Human Services, who will retain legal custody of the children you care for.
 We receive referrals for up to 20 children each business day, from various counties in Colorado.
 Children needing placement are from newborn to 20 years of age.
 There are many sibling groups who need to be placed together.
 Though we are a smaller agency, we receive the same quantity of referrals as the larger agencies.

 Courage Community is also licensed as a public adoption agency, which allows us to facilitate adoptive placements for children who were, or are in foster care and will, or have become legally freed for adoption.
 Most of our adoptions have occurred as a process; the children were initially placed on an emergency basis in foster care status, and after more than a year, the court determined that the child or children were not able to return home or live with relatives.
 In those cases, our foster families opted to become an adoptive family for the child or children, and once the child became legally free (parental rights were terminated in court), plans were made to adopt!
-Since 2012, Courage has celebrated 15 adoptions, and we are expecting 18 more in the coming year.

 We charge no extra fees for adoption, and the process of becoming a family licensed for foster/adoption is essentially the same as for foster care.